Table of Content Links

 Any food that reduces water retention is considered lactogenic; leafy greens are natural diuretics.
 Kale, seaweed, spinach, and rocket are especially good at boosting milk production.
-Leafy greens are nutrient powerhouses and will help to boost your immune system too!
+Leafy greens are nutrient powerhouses and help boost your immune system too!

 Fenugreek contains phytoestrogens.
-In my experience, boiling the seeds and drinking the water as a tea, is much more effective than using the Fenugreek supplements.
+In my experience, boiling the seeds and drinking the water as tea is much more effective than using the Fenugreek supplements.
 Boil 1 tbsp fenugreek seeds in 1 quart (1 liter) of water for 10 minutes.
 Strain and drink up to 4 cups per day.
 Enjoy with added honey and lemon juice to taste.
 Learn more about taking Fenugreek while breastfeeding.
 (2)

 Other Lactation Foods Worth Mentioning